dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 the entire target of the member access and use that at runtime._

-In every case where we inserted a type inference clause, we resolved the reference to a static member in order to use its type for static type inference.
+In every case where we inserted a type inference clause, we resolved the reference to a static member or constructor in order to use its type for static type inference.
-The runtime semantics then say that it invokes the member found before, and it works for the `.id…` variant too.
+The runtime semantics then say that it invokes the member found before.

 #### Patterns